Eric is a writer with an interest in vintage toys and nostalgia, particularly from the '70s and '80s.

 Here's a look at a few of the coolest Minifigures from the first 15 years or so.

 Lego Town Sets

-Both of the figures on the right were released in 1980, and included in the Main Street (6390) building set.
+Both of the figures above were released in 1980 and included in the Main Street (6390) building set.
 The Main Street set consisted of two buildings, one of them under construction.

 Main Street was part of the Lego Town theme, which included several different types of buildings and utilities.